sigmer/portaldocs/portal-sdk/generated/top-onboarding.md

 6) Commit and Create a pull request to the Dev Branch.
 7) Create a hosting service onboarding [workitem](https://aka.ms/extension-hosting-service/onboarding) and this to the pull request.
 8) Send email to [ibiza-onboarding@microsoft.com](mailTo:ibiza-onboarding@microsoft.com) with the workitem details and pull request id to get the approval.
+9) Once the hosting service PR for Dev branch is completed, parnters MUST cherry-pick this commit from Dev branch to Production branch of hosting services.

 Note:  Incorrect or insufficient information in the workitem could delay the onboarding process.